nucleic/enaml/enaml/widgets/scintilla_theme_spec.md

 - **caret** - The foreground color of the cursor caret.

-An example of a complete theme for the "python" lexer is given below:
+An example of the IDLE theme for the **python** lexer is given below:

 ```javascript
 {